magnussolution/magnusbilling7/wiki/pt_BR/modules/logUsers/logUsers.rst

 Usuário
 --------

-| Usuário que executou a ação
+| Usuário que executou a ação.